Aiven-Open/klaw-docs/docs/HowTo/topics/Delete-a-topic.md

 environment.

 1. In Klaw, select **Topics** on the navigation bar.
-2. Select the specific Kafka Topic you wish to delete.
+2. Select the specific Apache Kafka Topic you wish to delete.
 3. Select the red **X** on the right-hand side of the topic by the environment table at the top of the page.

    :::note